Skip to content ↓

 Let’s get started.

 Q1.
-Hi Marcus - it is great that you are here with us.
+Hi Marcus and Ellie - it is great that you are here with us.
 Thank you for being here.
-I’d like to know what was your job in the Royal Air Force — and what was it like flying in it?
+I’d like to know what was your job in the Royal Air Force — and what was it like?

 Q2.
 Taking the last question further, what’s one thing you learned in the RAF that still helps you today?

 Q3.
-What is “Red Team Thinking”?
+What is “Red Teaming”?
 It sounds a bit like a superhero team.
 Are you a real life SuperHero then?

 Q4.
 Why is it important to challenge ideas — even if they seem like the best ones?